-Conflict is Good
+Conflict is good

 Some of the most common feedback we hear from leadership teams is, “we like each other and get along, but we don’t challenge each other”.
 These teams operate in silos and collaborate on low level, tactical projects, but not on the big, strategic work that benefits their companies most.